Staying Healthy in Your 60s, 70s and Beyond

 - It's more important for women to engage in some kind of weight training because they start with less muscle mass than men and they'll have to deal with the effects longer.

 - You have to eat nutritionally balanced meals, which include enough protein, so your body has the nutrients to build muscle.
-The minimal amount of protein intake suggested is 1.0 to 1.2 grams of protein per kilograms of weight.
+The minimal amount of protein intake suggested is 1.0 to 1.2 grams of protein per kilogram of weight.
 That's the optimum amount for older adults to "maximize muscle function, regeneration and recovery."

 - Even if you're in your 50s, 60s or 70s, you can make dramatic changes to your body with a good resistance-training program.

 Having low muscle strength makes a person two times as likely to suffer from "impaired physical function" and "age-related morbidity" as someone with good muscle strength.
 Low muscle strength is also "a predictor of type 2 diabetes, cardiovascular morbidity and mortality, and quality of life," according to a 2013 study on metabolic syndrome and muscle strength by Martin Senechal et al.

 Having low muscle mass makes a person 1.4 times as likely to suffer from "impaired physical function" and "age-related morbidity" as someone with good muscle mass.

 A friend (and client) sent me an email on his recent trip to his hometown.
 I want to share what he wrote so that you might understand both the benefits and consequences of staying active.

 In the end, he thanks me, but I want everyone to understand HE is the amazing one.
 HE is the person who regularly shows up to exercise.
 HE is the one who's careful about what he eats.
 HE is the one who continuously challenges himself both mentally and physically.